For IWD, Knix Is Confronting Ageism In The Lingerie Space

-Every year, when International Women’s Day rolls around, fashion brands release campaigns centered around women’s empowerment and gender equality.
-Some design T-shirts with feminist slogans, while others donate proceeds to organizations and charities focused around women — either way, if you’re a fashion brand in 2020, it’s more likely than not that you’re doing something in the weeks leading up to March 8.
+Every year, when International Women’s Day rolls around, fashion brands release campaigns centred around women’s empowerment and gender equality.
+Some design T-shirts with feminist slogans, while others donate proceeds to organisations and charities focused around women — either way, if you’re a fashion brand in 2020, it’s more likely than not that you’re doing something in the weeks leading up to IWD.
 But while we can’t complain about witnessing the industry celebrating women, whatever the mode may be, figuring out which brands to support out of the thousands participating can sometimes start to feel a tad overwhelming.

-Thankfully, one female-founded brand went ahead and did the work for you.
-Yesterday, lingerie brand Knix released a video in celebration of women over the age of 50 embracing their bodies at every stage of life.
-The brand also designed a social media campaign showcasing over 500 women spanning four decades.
-A minute later, our worries about figuring out which brand to champion on International Women’s Day were a thing of the past.

 Advertisement